10 DAY SUMMER SCHOOL 2019

 - Andrew Tucker – Director, The Hague Initiative for International Co-operation.

-Students will receive study materials prior to the Summer School and the book ‘Israel on Trial’.
+Students will receive a reading list prior to the Summer School and the book ‘Israel on Trial’.

 If you would want to sponsor the Summer School 2019, please, contact Pieter Hoogendoorn via email@example.com.